dotnet/docs/docs/framework/data/adonet/sql/linq/how-to-generate-the-object-model-in-visual-basic-or-csharp.md

 ---
-title: "How to: Generate the Object Model in Visual Basic or C# | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Generate the Object Model in Visual Basic or C#" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"